ADmad/cakephp-social-auth/README.md

 suffice as it's often ignored by bots/crawlers.)
 If you prefer using GET you can still do so by configuring the middleware with `'requestMethod' => 'GET'`.

-Once a user is authenticated through the provider the authenticator gets the user profile from the identity provider and using that tries to find the corresponding user record using the user model.
+Once a user is authenticated through the provider the middleware gets the user profile from the identity provider and using that tries to find the corresponding user record using the user model.
 If no user is found it calls the `getUser` method of your user model.
-The method recieves social profile model entity as argument and return an entity for the new user.
+The method recieves social profile model entity as argument and return an entity for the user.
 E.g.

 ```php
 // src/Model/Table/UsersTable.php